2020 may set EU record for cocaine seizures | DW | 16.08.2020

 Police seizures of cocaine in the European Union are on the rise, putting 2020 on track to be a record-breaking year for drug trafficking in the bloc, Europol told Germany's Welt am Sonntag newspaper.

-According to Welt, cocaine seizures in the German capital have surged.
-In the first half of 2020, there were 64.5% more cocaine offenses in Berlin than during the same period last year.
+According to Welt, cocaine seizures in Berlin have also surged.
+In the first half of 2020, there were 64.5% more cocaine offenses in the German capital than during the same period last year.

 "Berlin is of course particularly susceptible," Olaf Schremm, head of the police drug squad, told Welt.